maxsitt/insect-detect-docs/docs/software/usage.md

 Stop the script by pressing ++ctrl+c++ in the Terminal.

-For fully automated monitoring in the field, set up a [cron job](pisetup.md#schedule-cron-job){target=_blank} that will run the script automatically after each boot (triggered by the power management board).
+For fully autonomous monitoring in the field, enable `auto_run` in the `startup` settings of your custom config file and add `yolo_tracker_save_hqsync.py` as `primary` script.
+This will run the recording script automatically after each boot (triggered by the power management board).

 **Processing pipeline:**